jayfuhrman/gcam-hpc-starterpack/README.md

 To get started, click the link to the documentation wiki above.

-If you encounter difficulty, submit an "issue" on github (above).
+If you encounter difficulty using the provided scripts or have suggestions for improvement, submit an "issue" on github (above).